 Once you have reviewed your applications, and the application closing date has passed, pick your top candidates and arrange phone interviews.
-Once you have completed the phone interviews make a list of your top three candidates and pass your list on to GSA and we can make a position offer.
+Once you have completed the phone interviews make a list of your top three candidates.
+You may either contact your top candidate yourself to offer the position, or you may pass your top three list on to GSA and we can make the offer.